- 2 plans available + optional add-ons

 Septic systems are the go-to wastewater treatment solution for homeowners in rural or remote areas away from a centralized public sewer system.
 In fact, over 60 million households nationwide depend on private septic systems.
+Septic systems are cheaper to install than public sewer lines and they’re a more eco-friendly method of waste management — when properly maintained.
+Septic failures, however, can pose substantial risks to both your health and budget.

-We’ve assessed over 40 reputable home warranty companies specifically for the breadth of their septic system coverage, transparent contract terms and premiums, and quick customer service response times.
+We’ve assessed over 40 reputable home warranty companies specifically for the breadth of their septic system coverage, transparent contract terms, and premiums, and quick customer service response times.

 Backed by our research, the top home warranty carriers for septic systems include: